Table of Contents

 Factor 1: Keyword Competition

 Think of keywords like real estate.
 If you’re bidding on “best pizza in Edmonton,” you’re competing with every pizza joint from family-owned restaurants to that one guy who thinks his basement suite oven qualifies him as a chef.
-High-demand keywords and phrases mean high costs, while niche keywords (“gluten-free pineapple pizza with extra olives”) will cost less.
+High-demand keywords mean high costs, while niche keywords (“gluten-free pineapple pizza with extra olives”) will cost less.

-Pro tip: Instead of going after ultra-competitive keywords, focus on long-tail keywords—phrases that are more specific and, usually, cheaper.
+Pro tip: Instead of going after ultra-competitive keywords, focus on long-tail keywords—phrases that are more specific and usually cheaper.

 Factor 2: Quality Score and Its Role in Cost